jun9/gameshell_template/readme.rst

 Quick overview:

 * Install Python 3.6 (No need, 3.7 pre-installed)
-* Install the Arcade library
+* Install the Arcade library (Do it in install.sh)
 * Clone the game from GitHub
 * Install link to menu
 * Restart